Battle of Bull Run / Battle of Manassas

 What is now Prince William County was once inhabited by Dogue Indians when Captain John Smith navigated the Potomac River for the English Crown in 1608.
 Settlement in Prince William County began in 1653, when the first land patent established 3,000 acres from the Occoquan River to Neabsco Creek.
 A 534-acre plantation was cut and became known as the George Mason plantation.
 It was here that the first public buildings were constructed and Mason's "wood bridge" became the first land connection across the Occoquan River.

 What is believed to be the oldest home still standing in Prince William County, Rippon Lodge, was built on a scenic Woodbridge hilltop circa 1747, by Richard Blackburn.
-His friend, George Washington, visited the Blackburn family often and stayed overnight.
+His friend, George Washington, visited the Blackburn family often.

 As the population grew, settlers petitioned for a new county to be formed.
-In 1771, Prince William County was carved out of Stafford, initially including what is now Loudoun, Fauquier, Arlington and Fairfax counties.
+In 1771, Prince William County was carved out of Stafford.
+Years later, Prince William County was carved even more into what is now Loudoun, Fauquier, Arlington, and Fairfax counties.
 Named for William Augustus, Duke of Cumberland, the youngest son of King George II of England, many colonists came to Prince William County to escape religious persecution.

 A Revolutionary Time...